hxdith/PFD-Assignment-blog/README.md

 During the meeting we discussed how to also fully integrate the text-to-speech feature into the website.

+## Week 14
+For this sprint, I have fully implemented transaction limit and password recovery after discovering the bug that was causing the error previous week

+I helped my other groupmates with their features as there were overlapping variables and various other errors that cause our code to not run

+### Personal reflection
+I am quite happy that i managed to get the features working as it was one of the hardest task i faced.
+I am proud that we manage to almost implement our features despite the assignments piling up.

+## Week 15
+All features are implemented and everything is completed.
+Only work remains are to find and fix bugs to make sure our program run just fine.

+### personal reflection
+I am proud of what my teammates have done.
+We manage to implement all our features despite the challenges (other modules' project, code issues etc) we faced while trying to get this assignment done.
+I personally was feeling drained throughout week 15 trying to get everything done on time

 ### Personal reflection
 I had trouble getting the features implemented due to the dependencies (database lacking variables etc) but I am currently in discussions with group members on how to fully implement the features I have coded.
 I am feeling a bit nervous as I am unsure if I could get all the features done before the deadline.